Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Selecting deferred values

-Deferred values can be selected using [onAwait][SelectBuilder.onAwait] clause.
+Deferred values can be selected using [onAwait][Deferred.onAwait] clause.
 Let us start with an async function that returns a deferred string value after a random delay: